eemclaughlin/indieProject/journal.md

 - Settled on GoogleBooksV1 API and then spend much time testing and troubleshooting get request (4:00)
   - Worked but getting out only the results I want is a work in progress.
   - Also query required a bit of url encoding which took some time.
+- Watched final extra video on APIs and got my api testing working after that (1:30)